Dialog Specs

 Manual hosting (possible)

 Dialog is still a Visual and can be inserted directly into a tree (e.g. in a ZStack).
-In that case it renders and supports dragging, but “modal” semantics are only meaningful when the host respects IModalVisual (the window layer does).
+In that case it renders and supports dragging/resizing, but “modal” semantics are only meaningful when the host respects IModalVisual (the window layer does).

 Layout